RC4 is a stream cipher and variable length key algorithm. This algorithm encrypts one byte at a time (or larger units on a time).

 - Pseudo random generation algorithm (Stream Generation):

 Once the vector S is initialized, the input key will not be used.
-In this step, for each S[i] algorithm swap it with another byte in S according to a scheme dictated by current configuration of S. After reaching S the process continues, starting from S again
+In this step, for each S[i] algorithm swap it with another byte in S according to a scheme dictated by the current configuration of S. After reaching S the process continues, starting from S again

 i, j =